Highlights from the Ratings and Financial Report for Coterra Energy Inc. (CTRA)

 CTRA’s Market Performance

-CTRA stocks went up by 1.93% for the week, with a monthly jump of 6.45% and a quarterly performance of -9.00%, while its annual performance rate touched 81.61%.
-The volatility ratio for the week stands at 2.84% while the volatility levels for the past 30 days are set at 3.50% for Coterra Energy Inc. The simple moving average for the period of the last 20 days is 2.13% for CTRA stocks with a simple moving average of 19.46% for the last 200 days.
+CTRA stocks went down by -3.46% for the week, with a monthly drop of -2.08% and a quarterly performance of 2.13%, while its annual performance rate touched 60.85%.
+The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 3.78% for Coterra Energy Inc. The simple moving average for the period of the last 20 days is -5.65% for CTRA stocks with a simple moving average of 10.93% for the last 200 days.

 Analysts’ Opinion of CTRA